win-acme/win-acme/docs/manual/advanced-use/load-balancing.md

 - You can have a single server act as a renewal server running win-acme.
 That means it's a single point of failure, but only a minor one, because certificates only need to be renewed once every three months.
-- To distribute the task of renewing, you should point the `ConfigurationPath` in the `settings.config` of win-acme to somewhere on your SAN, so that any member of the pool can potentially renew the certificates.
+- To distribute the task of renewing, you should point the `ConfigurationPath` in the `settings.json` of win-acme to somewhere on your SAN, so that any member of the pool can potentially renew the certificates.
 - You can configure the Scheduled Task on different machines at different times, e.g. one at 4:00 am,